 Our commissioners bring a passion for quality and a wealth of experience in medicine, business and hospital administration to their leadership role at WhidbeyHealth.
 Their vision, focus and commitment help fuel the delivery of exceptional care to all Whidbey Island residents.

-The Board of Commissioners is responsible for strategic direction and financial oversight of the district, including WhidbeyHealth Medical Center, its clinics and various physician practices.
-Commissioners are elected for six-year terms and represent distinct geographic areas on Whidbey Island.
+The Board of Commissioners is responsible for strategic direction and financial oversight of the district, including WhidbeyHealth Medical Center and its outlying clinics.
+Commissioners are elected for six-year terms.
 They meet monthly and act as liaisons between the hospital and the community.

 The Board of Commissioners adopted this Code of Ethics to promote honest and ethical conduct and compliance with applicable laws, rules and regulations by the members of the board.